inauhaus/Visual-neuroscience-rig-documentation/README.md

 Here, you will set folder locations, ip addresses, some flags, and a few other high level defaults.
 For example, 'Mstate.analyzerRoot' is the folder you created for the .analyzer files above.  ip addresses are for the visual stimulus computer (see visual-stimulus-generator repo), along with the 2p computer if you happen to be doing that (Ringach's Scanbox in our case).

+You can also include display defaults, such as monitor distance and type.
+Each monitor used at this rig should have a string identifier, such as "LCD1".
+By setting the monitor, it will assume certain screen dimensions and gamma calibration.
+These settings can be adjusted in the GUI as well.

 # [visual-stimulus-generator](https://github.com/inauhaus/visual-stimulus-generator)